Azure-Samples/azure-openai-chat-baseline-landing-zone/README.md

 1. Add runtime

+   1. Click the 'Select runtime' dropdown box.
    1. Click 'Start with advanced settings' and choose 'Compute instance'
    1. Choose the compute instance created by the Bicep
    1. Accept the other defaults and click 'Activate'

 1. Test the flow

-   - Wait for the runtime to be created, takes about four minutes
+   - Wait for the runtime to be created (this takes about four minutes)
-   - Select the runtime in the UI
+   - Select the runtime (if not already selected)
    - Click on 'Chat' on the UI
    - Enter a question that is based on recent data, like "Who won the 2023 cricket world cup?"
-   - The response should be returned.
+   - The response using wikipedia data should be returned.

 ### Deploy to Azure Machine Learning managed online endpoint